Shuaaaaaaaa/AWS-CLF-C02/AWS-SAA-C03.md

 - Lowest-cost cloud storage for long-term archived data, with retrieval in hours
 ### AWS Config
 - with appropriate rules, ensure S3 do not have unauthorized configuration changes
+## Multipart Upload
+- single upload failure -> use multipart upload to S3
 ## Amazon CloudFront
 - reduce data transfer costs by setting it as the origin for S3
 ### Prevent Direct Access to S3